 To edit the wording of a statement, simply click in the text box and delete or type as normal.
-Use the drag icon in the bottom right corner of the text box to resize as required.
 Add an additional text box by pressing the + button.
 You will need to click Save after editing a statement or Save and Add to also introduce a new text box.

 To restructure a framework, simply copy and paste statements into new text boxes.
 Statements can be moved into a different age-related expectation, into a different area of the curriculum or a combination of these two.